heathermiller/dist-prog-book/example.md

 #=> prints 'Hi, Tom' to STDOUT.
 ```

-Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
-If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].
+Check out the [Jekyll docs](https://jekyllrb.com/docs/home/) for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Jekyll’s GitHub repo](https://github.com/jekyll/jekyll).
+If you have questions, you can ask them on [Jekyll Talk](https://talk.jekyllrb.com/).

 ## Header